-Hey everyone, I’m Jade and I’m 23 years old.
-I was like any other 17 year old, excited to receive my provisional license in the post and just going along with what my friends were doing – learning to drive!
-I was given the details of a driving instructor by a friend who said if I booked lessons with him, she would receive a free lesson, so I felt obliged.
-Unfortunately, after 10 or so lessons, I hadn't really bonded with my instructor, he was very serious, very matter-of-fact and I just couldn't have a laugh with him to put myself at ease – because of this, I stopped taking lessons and took a break.
-When I was around 19/20, my auntie had a boyfriend who was a driving instructor, so I decided to pick up driving again with him.
-I had around 10/15 lessons again, but during this time, he and my auntie actually split up – which resulted in a lot of awkward lessons for me.
-I then took a break with this instructor too.
-I'd pretty much decided that I'd never find an instructor I got on with, and so I just accepted that I'd probably be getting the bus everywhere for the rest of my life.
-Eventually, after meeting my current partner and seeing her confidence while driving, I decided that maybe I did want to learn to drive after all.
+I’m 23 years old.
+I was like any other 17 year old, excited to receive my provisional license in the post and just going along with what my friends were doing – learning to drive but after struggling to make progress my with my instructor I stopped taking lessons and took a break.
+A few years later, after meeting my current partner and seeing her confidence while driving, I decided that maybe I did want to learn to drive after all.
 I got in touch with another family friend and picked up lessons again.
 After having lessons with my latest instructor for 7 months I eventually passed my test, 5 years after I’d started to learn!

-What would you say has been your biggest challenge learning to drive at the age you learned?
+What was your biggest challenge learning to drive at the age you learned?

 Sarah: My parents weren’t too keen on me learning to drive at 17, because I was still really young so they were probably just really worried about me - but eventually, after much convincing, they ordered my provisional license and helped me book in some lessons.
 The biggest challenge I encountered when I learned to drive was the pressure I faced to pass from other people of the same age, especially when they had their own cars and a lot more practice than me.
 However, when I passed, I didn’t really face any major challenges (apart from becoming a personal chauffeur for my whole family).